 The presumptions recognise general principles of Australian copyright law, standard terms of industry agreed contracts and industry practice.

-You can review the tests involved in determining the applicability of one or more of the nine presumptions here.
+You can review the tests involved in determining the applicability of one or more of the presumptions here.

 How does the ERP work?